phanumat/Documentation/architecture/index.rst

 Capability taxonomy
 -------------------

-Capabilities represent the common taxonomy that allows SmartThings platform to link SmartApps with Device Handlers.
+Capabilities represent the common taxonomy that allows PEA HiVE platform to link SmartApps with Device Handlers.
 An application interacts with devices based on their capabilities, so once we understand the capabilities that are needed by a SmartApp, and the capabilities that are provided by a device, we can understand which devices (based on the type of device and inherent capabilities) are eligible for use within a specific SmartApp.

 The :ref:`capabilities_taxonomy` is evolving and is heavily influenced by existing standards like ZigBee and Z-Wave.